Accessibility Information

 Are there any quiet spaces within the event space?

 There are no areas that are entirely noise-free or that we can guarantee will be people-free.
 However, we hold a quiet lounge space at our info point tent that you are welcome to visit at any time during their opening hours, which are published in the festival programme.
-You can also go to welfare, where they have comfortable couches and a team to support people.
+You can also go to welfare, where they have comfortable couches, weighted blankets and blackout eye masks and a team to support people.
 For outdoor space, you may like to make your way to the woodland glade area, which is often less crowded and has hammocks in the trees where you can take some time out.

 Can I see the event spaces and/or timetable beforehand to help me prepare to be on-site?